HEMANTHCH/Interactive-Visualization-of-Text-Documents/README.md

 # Interactive-Visualization-of-Text-Documents
-Developed a visualization tool to showcase the documents and their content
+1. Developed a visualization tool to showcase the documents and their content
+2. Three views with list, cluster and Multi scaling dimension plot is plotted in the tool that helps to organize and analyze the documents.